Conversational Feedback in Scripted versus Spontaneous Dialogues: A Comparative Analysis: Dialogue Act Tagging

+We then use the trained dialogue act tagger to detect conversational feedback signals in both the spontaneous dialogue and subtitles.
+For non-English corpora, we machine translate the data using the Google Translate API.
+Feedback-annotated conversational corpora is non-existent for most languages and the quality of current MT systems is generally considered high enough to serve as a viable alternative \citep{isbister-etal-2021-stop}.

-Table~\ref{tbl:inference_res_conv} presents the results obtained after applying the dialogue act tagger on our spontaneous dialogues and subtitle corpora for all eight languages included in this study.
-From this we can observe that \emph{Backchannel} instances are considerably more frequent (by a factor three) in spontaneous dialogues than in subtitles for half of the languages -- which is in line with the results of our lexical analysis in Section~\ref{sec:lexstats}.
-For Hungarian, Italian and Chinese, the difference between the two types of corpora in instances categorized as \emph{Backchannel} is somewhat smaller than for the other languages, but subtitles still contain fewer backchannels.
-Moreover, \emph{Backchannel} instances are slightly more frequent in subtitles than in spontaneous conversations for Norwegian based on the tagger output.
-The number of utterances labeled as \emph{Assessment} differs less, but subtitles still seem to contain fewer utterances of this feedback type for almost all genres and languages, except French (see Appendix~\ref{sec:appendix_tagger} for detailed results).
+Table~\ref{tbl:inference_res_conv} presents the empirical results obtained with our dialogue act tagger on both spontaneous dialogues and subtitle corpora.
+We observe that backchannels are considerably more frequent (by a factor three) in spontaneous dialogues than in subtitles for half of the languages -- which is in line with the results of our lexical analysis in Section~\ref{sec:lexstats}.
+The number of utterances labeled as \emph{Assessment} differs less, but subtitles still seem to contain less of this feedback type in almost all genres and languages except French (see Appendix~\ref{sec:appendix_tagger} for details).
+Given that the tagger is only trained on a single corpus, some of the differences found may also be attributed to the generalization ability of the tagger to certain domains.
+We therefore also conduct some manual error analysis.